-Attention Administrator Password Users:
+Attention Administrator Password Users: -

-- If enhanced security is enabled, and you forget or lose the administrator password, you must replace the system board in your server to regain access to the Configuration/Setup Utility program.
-For more information, see "Using the Enhanced Security Features" on page 32. - Clearing CMOS memory erases the configuration of your server.
+- If enhanced security is enabled, and you forget or lose the administrator password, you must replace the system board in the server to regain access to the Configuration/Setup Utility program.
+For more information, see "Using the enhanced security features" on page 32. - Clearing CMOS memory erases the configuration of the server.
 Therefore, you must reconfigure the server after clearing CMOS memory.
-If possible, record your server configuration information before moving the Clear CMOS Request jumper.
+If possible, record the server configuration information before moving the Clear CMOS Request jumper.

 The jumper is located on the system board with the label Clear CMOS Request.
-To locate this jumper, see "System Board Illustration" on page 142, or refer to the label inside the server.
+To locate this jumper, see "System board illustration" on page 142, or refer to the label inside the server.

-- Using the Configuration/Setup Utility program, record all configuration information. - · Read "Safety Information" on page 210, - Power-off the server, but do not disconnect the cables - Remove the server cover. - · Place the server on its side. - Locate the Clear CMOS Request jumper (J9) on the system board (see "System Board Illustration" on page 142). - You might have to remove adapters to gain access to the jumper.
-See "Installing or Removing ISA and PCI Adapters" on page 62. - Move the jumper from its normal position (pins 1 and 2) to pins 2 and 3.
+- Using the Configuration/Setup Utility program, record all configuration information. - Read "Safety information" on page 210, - Power-off the server, but do not disconnect the cables. - Remove the server cover. - Place the server on its side. - Locate the Clear CMOS Request jumper (J9) on the system board (see "System board illustration" on page 142).

+You might have to remove adapters to gain access to the jumper.
+See "Installing or removing ISA and PCI adapters" on page 62.

+Move the jumper from its normal position (pins 1 and 2) to pins 2 and 3.
 It might be helpful to use needlenose pliers to move the jumper, but be careful not to scrape any system board components or to crush the jumper.

-- Power-on the server back on for approximately 10 seconds. - 4.
+- 3. Power-on the server back on for approximately 10 seconds. - 4.
 Power-off the server. - 5.
-Power-on the server back on. - CMOS memory is now cleared and the passwords have been erased.
+Power-on the server back on. - 6.
+CMOS memory is now cleared and the passwords have been erased.
 After the POST completes, configuration error messages are displayed.